 QiTissue has the ability to load in and display very large images.
 The View Navigator provides a small overview of the entire image with a rectangle indicating the current Field of View (FOV).
 Click Reset View to restore full view of the image.

-In the view navigator window, you can always see a reference to what is happening compared to the full image.
-The white rectangle in the View Navigator display itself is also draggable, so you can directly drag it to a region of interest.
+The white rectangle in the View Navigator display itself is draggable, so you can directly move it to a region of interest.

 Adjusting Field of View

 You can adjust the FOV in several ways:

 The zoom scale slider (located at the top).
 Just drag the slider left or right, or simply use the mouse wheel to zoom in and out.

 Keyboard shortcuts can be found in the File menu under View → Zoom.